Reinhard Marx: Sexual abuse

 Cardinal Marx held a meeting on 21 March 2022, in Munich with abuse victims.
 He mentioned on the occasion that the issues regarding the abuse related to systemic and deep issues within the church that needed to be addressed.

 An interim report published in August 2022 by an independent commission investigating sexual abuse in the diocese of Trier was criticized for failing to mention a case in which accusations of breach of duty against Reinhard Marx, when he was bishop of Trier.

 In January 2023, on the one-year anniversary of the publication of the report on sexual abuse in the Munich archdiocese, Marx commented, "I will always be responsible for the suffering that this entails and I therefore apologize again...I can’t undo what happened, but I can act differently now and in the future.
 And I’m doing that."

 In May 2023, a group of German abuse survivors went by bicycle from Germany to Rome to press the Pope on church sex abuse; the group travelled with Cardinal Marx's support.

 In July 2024, it was reported that at the annual reception for the Archbishopric in Munich, Marx emphasized the church's need to uncover and handling past abuse cases was necessary for rebuilding trust in the church.

+In October 2025, a report was published that documented church abuse in the Diocese of Trier, including the time when Marx served as bishop.
+Marx accepted the report and criticized his own actions at the time for being inadequate in dealing with the problem.

+Marx expressed opposition to the appointment of Munich priest Wolfgang Rothe to an advisory council for victims of abuse, on account of Rothe's alleged homosexual relationship with a seminarian from decades prior.